Golu Episode #5 : You had me at hello

 Golu kept quite.
-Though he was not fighting Mitesh’s battle, he knew he was doing the right thing and he had to respect his decision.
+He was not fighting Mitesh’s front.
+He knew he was doing a right thing and he had to respect his decision.
 Cigarette was almost over.
 Mitesh passed it to Golu for last puff and went on completing his decision.

 Golu went silent.
 He hasn’t even expected these words of wisdom from Mitesh.
 He even picked up the bud he just threw and checked whether they were actually smoking a cigarette or something else.
 But it turned out that not often, but sometimes people really mean the things they say.
 Both left that place for the last time, together.

 “See, places like these are not made from the renovated buildings and the facilities which can be bought in exchange of wealthy pockets, they’re made by people who live there.
 Every person you see, you meet, has something special to tell you.
 That’s the charm, every other person is smarter than the previous and this circle comes back to us as well and then it extends, again.
-In other words, you are a part of the circle.
-So there is no point in having a shame that someone having more mature thoughts have influenced you.
-In fact, if only the tree at the back of this canteen could speak, it will have few incredible stories to tell, and so is true for a person.”
+In fact, if only the tree at the back of this canteen could speak, it will have few incredible stories to tell, and so is true for a person”, She.

 “Hmmm.. you are right”, the answer helped Golu a bit.
 He gave a little smile.